pegasystems/pega-helm-charts/charts/pega/README.md

    The system now stores the heap dumps in the `/heapdumps` location.

-   For more information, see [JVM Arguments for better tunability](../charts/pega/RecommendedJVMArgs.md).
+   For more information, see [RecommendedJVMArgs.md](./RecommendedJVMArgs.md).

 4. To persist heap dumps, configure a persistent storage using Persistent Volumes (PVs) and Persistent Volume Claims (PVCs).